 You learn to enjoy the good things in life, like a sunrise or sunset, reading a book in front of a crackling fire, taking the time to savor a delicious mug of gourmet tea, and spending time with friends and family in a comfortable setting.

-Meik Wiking, the CEO of the Happiness Research Institute and author of The Little Book of Hygge, answers what is hygge? this way:
+Meik Wiking, the CEO of the Happiness Research and author of The Little Book of Hygge, answers “What is hygge?” this way:

 “Hygge has been called everything from the “art of creating intimacy, ‘coziness of the soul,’ and ‘the absence of annoyance,’ to ‘taking pleasure from the presence of soothing things,’ ‘cozy togetherness,’ and my personal favorite, ‘cocoa by candlelight.'”Meik Wiking